mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

     }
 }
 ```
 This should look familiar from the full Web API projects templates of the past.
-I just pasted it into my new Startup.cs file and removed the namespace.
-The Startup.cs file requires an IConfiguration object to be passed in.
-Can we supply that from our Program.cs?
+I just pasted it into my new `Startup.cs` file and removed the namespace.
+The `Startup.cs` file requires an `IConfiguration` object to be passed in.
+Can we supply that from our `Program.cs`?

 ```C#
 //  Program.cs file
 var builder = WebApplication.CreateBuilder(args);
 var startup = new Startup(builder.Configuration);
 ```

 Yes.
 We can do that.
-The builder object that is created contains a Configuration property that we can use to pass in to the Startup constructor.
+The `builder` object that is created contains a `Configuration` property that we can use to pass in to the `Startup` constructor.

-Next, let's try to supply the ConfigureServices() method with an IServiceCollection.
+Next, let's try to supply the `ConfigureServices()` method with an `IServiceCollection`.

 ```C#
 //  Program.cs file
 var builder = WebApplication.CreateBuilder(args);